How skills use tools

 Include context for decision-making

-Help the agent understand not just what happened, but what it means:
+Help the agent understand not just what happened, but what it means for the next step:

 {